Gloogger/Modern_Robotics_Notes/KapII.md

 ![fig_2_25](assets/images/fig_2_25.jpg)

 > _**Exercise 2.17**_ Figure 2.26 shows a parallel robot used for surgical applications.
 As shown in Figure 2.26(a), leg A is an RRRP chain, while legs B and C are RRRUR chains.
 A surgical tool is rigidly attached to the end-effector.
-> - (a) Use Gru ̈bler’s formula to find the number of degrees of freedom of the mechanism in Figure 2.26(a).
+> - (a) Use Grübler’s formula to find the number of degrees of freedom of the mechanism in Figure 2.26(a).
 > - (b) Now suppose that the surgical tool must always pass through point A in Figure 2.26(a).
 How many degrees of freedom does the manipulator have?
 > - (c) Legs A, B, and C are now replaced by three identical RRRR legs as shown in Figure 2.26(b).
 Furthermore, the axes of all R joints pass through point A. Use Gru ̈bler’s formula to derive the number of degrees of freedom of this mechanism.

 ![fig_2_26](assets/images/fig_2_26.jpg)

 > _**Exercise 2.18**_ Figure 2.27 shows a 3×PUP platform, in which three identical PUP legs connect a fixed base to a moving platform.
 The P joints on both the fixed base and moving platform are arranged symmetrically.
-Use Gru ̈bler’s formula to find the number of degrees of freedom.
+Use Grbler’s formula to find the number of degrees of freedom.
 Does your answer agree with your intuition about this mechanism?
 If not, try to explain any discrepancies without resorting to a detailed kinematic analysis.

 <img src="./assets/images/fig_2_27.jpg" width="300">